safenetwork/tutorials.safedev.org/email-app/initialization.md

 > #### info::What is an authorization token?
 >
 > Authorization tokens are used to invoke APIs that require [authorized access](https://api.safedev.org/auth/#authorized-access).
 These tokens are session based and thus will be valid only while SAFE Launcher is running.

+## Fetch the email data

+The app needs a way to store your email data on the SAFE Network.
+One solution is to create a private [structured data](https://api.safedev.org/low-level-api/structured-data/)) that will be used by the app to store your email ID and your saved emails.
+Let's call it the "root structured data".

+Your root structured data is created using a random ID.
+In order to be able to retrieve your root structured data later, you need to store its ID in a config file.
+This config file will be stored in the app's root directory.

+During the initialization process, if the app detects that you already have a config file, it will try to fetch your root structured data.
+If you don't have a config file, the app will create one for you.